MAST Data Use Policy

 Exclusive Access Data

 Access to science data from most active missions is often limited to the Program Investigator Team during a period of exclusive access immediately following the observations.
 The duration of the exclusive access period ranges from a few months to as much as a year, depending upon the mission, the program category, and other factors.
-Some other data, such as those obtained during facility commissioning, or images prepared for a press release, may also be embargoed for a limited period of time.
+Some other data, such as those obtained during facility commissioning, or those that are found to duplicate concurrent observations by a Guaranteed Time Observer (GTO), may also be embargoed for a period of time.
 Data falling under exclusive access can be discovered via MAST public interfaces, but may not be retrieved except by authorized and authenticated persons.
 Following the expiration of the applicable exclusive access period, science data become available for public use without restriction.

 Some data products, such as high-level science products (HLSPs) which are created by the community and are made available through MAST, are covered under a Creative Commons Attribution license (CC BY 4.0).
 These products are available to the community for their use without restriction, provided that the product providers (i.e., the creators and MAST) are acknowledged in published works.
 If a user obtains such data from MAST and subsequently provides the data to a third party, the terms of the CC BY 4.0 license convey with the data.